 How to Check if element has class in JavaScript

 CSS classes are very helpful when need to add same style on multiple HTML elements.
+However, classes are not limited to styling alone; they also enable us to perform various actions based on the presence or absence on an element.

 How to Check if element has class in JavaScript